chriscdn/RHManagedObject/readme.md

 ## Setup

-Recall from the overview the new object hierarchy:
+Recall the new object hierarchy from the overview:

 	NSObject :: NSManagedObject :: RHManagedObject :: EmployeeEntity :: Employee